andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 Once the safe configuration file is specified, the `astrails-safe` executable can be run.
 We use cron to run this once a day.
 The whenever gem supplies a `config/schedule.rb` for crontab entries.
 The `whenever` command can be run to see what will be generated.
 Whenever also provides capistrano tasks to update the crontab file on every deploy.

-We used the `job_template` option to so that the command was run from the app directory and used `bundle exec`.
+We used the `job_template` option to so that the command was run from the app directory and is run with `bundle exec`.

 ``` ruby
 every 1.day, :at => '4:30 am' do